wilsonliaows/docs/features/compress-files.md

 ![Compress files](/assets/images/features/files-and-attachments/compress-files-action.png)

-## Example: Compress files in a folder
+## Example: Compress all files in a folder
-In this section, we will go through one example of how to compress multiple files in a folder.
+In this section, we will go through one example of how to compress all files in a folder.

 We will use an SFTP folder for this example.
 But you can use this same method with any other app like Amazon S3, Box, Dropbox, Salesforce, etc.